drogatkin/TJWS2/1.x/doc/sbc/README.md

 > sudo mv jdk-17.0.7 /var/cache

-Very unlikely you run Java on this machine directly, so I didn't provide instruction how to simplify that.
+Very unlikely you run Java on this machine directly, so I don't provide instructions how to simplify that.

 ## TJWS